 Stephanie received a B.S. in Education in 1991 and an M.A. in English in 1993 from The College of Saint Rose in Albany, New York.
 She began her career working in corporate communications and investor relations and has worked in that capacity for organizations in a variety of industries, including real estate, information technology, and higher education.

-Stephanie and her husband, Bill, live in Coupeville with Zoe and Roo, two boisterous dogs who take them for long, adventurous walks each day.
+Stephanie and her husband, Bill, live in Coupeville with Roo, a boisterous dog who takes them for long, adventurous walks each day.
 In her spare time, Stephanie enjoys gardening, traveling, reading, and playing ice hockey.